Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators not coming from coupled map networks

 with convergence in $L^{2}.$ \end{proposition}

-The equation $(\ref{kd2})$ shows that the perturbations we are interested to apply to the transfer operators associated to this kind of systems are small perturbations in the $L^{2}\rightarrow L^{2}$ topology.
-We will then consider the transfer operators associated to this kind of systems as operators acting on $L^{2}[0,1]$ and in this subsection we will apply our general statements with the choice $B_{ss}=B_{s}=B_{w}=L^{2}[0,1].$ \ We now can apply Theorem \ref{existence} and prove
+The inequality $(\ref{kd2})$ shows that the perturbations we are interested in applying to the transfer operators associated with this kind of systems are small perturbations in the $L^{2}\rightarrow L^{2}$ topology.
+We will then consider the transfer operators associated with this kind of systems as operators acting on $L^{2}[0,1]$ and in this subsection we will apply our general statements with the choice $B_{ss}=B_{s}=B_{w}=L^{2}[0,1].$ \ We now can apply Theorem \ref{existence} and prove